silverwind/droppy/README.md

 Once the server is listening, navigate to [http://localhost:80/](http://localhost/).
 The default login is user `droppy` with password `droppy`.
 To add more users, run `./droppy.js -adduser username password`.
 To remove users, edit db.json (for now).

 ##Supported Browsers
-- Firefox 19+
+- Firefox 19 or higher
-- Chrome 26+
+- Chrome 25 or higher
-- IE 10+ (IE9 is untested, but might work resonably well)
+- Internet Explorer 10 or higher

 ##Configuration
 Configuration is done through the `config.json` file, located in the same directory as `droppy.js`.
 ````javascript
 {
     "debug"        : false,